 We provide string players with an innovative programme of study combining instrumental training of the highest calibre with the skills needed to succeed as an artist.
 Students have regular opportunities to learn from internationally renowned visiting artists through public masterclasses and orchestral performances with some of the world’s finest conductors.

-One-to-one lessons are at the very heart of every RCM student’s learning experience.
-Our world-class professors, who are successful soloists, chamber musicians and orchestral players in their own right, have a proven record of leading students to success in competitions and in the profession.
+One-to-one lessons with world-class professors are at the very heart of every RCM student’s learning experience.
+Our world-class professors, who are successful soloists, chamber musicians and orchestral players in their own right, offer invaluable support and have a proven record of leading students to success in competitions and in the profession.

-Additionally our visiting professors include some of today's greatest artists including Maxim Vengerov (Polonsky Visiting Professor of Violin), Pinchas Zuckerman, Nicola Benedetti, Alina Ibragimova, Torleif Thedéen, Paul Ellison, Maris Robles and John Williams.
+Additionally, our visiting professors include some of today's greatest artists including Maxim Vengerov (Visiting Professor of Violin), Maxim Rysanov, Alina Ibragimova, Torleif Thedéen, Paul Ellison, Marisa Robles and guitarist John Williams.

 Chamber music is a key part of your musical experience and RCM groups can receive unlimited chamber coaching from any professor.
-There are numerous performance opportunities (both internal and external), festivals, collaborations and competitions for RCM chamber ensembles.
-Students also benefit from the expertise of our Ensemble in Association, the Sacconi Quartet and our Quartet in Residence, the Harlem Quartet.
+There are a variety of internal and external performance opportunities, festivals, collaborations and competitions for RCM chamber ensembles.
+Students benefit from the expertise of our Ensemble in Association, the Sacconi Quartet and our Quartet in Residence, the Harlem Quartet.

 For students who want to develop skills in specialist areas, we offer additional tuition in jazz violin within the Strings Faculty, while lessons on period instruments are available through the Historical Performance Faculty.